ansible/ansible-creator/docs/installing.md

 # Installation and Usage

-ansible-creator provides two main functionalities: `init` and `create`.
-The `init` command allows you to initialize an Ansible Collection, while `create` command allows you scaffold ansible plugins of your choice.
+ansible-creator provides two main functionalities: `init` and `add`.
+The `init` command allows you to initialize an Ansible project, while `add` command allows you to add resources to an existing ansible project.

 ## Installation